apache/daffodil-infrastructure/actions/release-candidate/README.md

 1. Update the `uses` action of the `ASF Release Candidate` step in the `.github/workflows/release-candidate.yml` file of the repository to be tested on.
 Then, push your changes to your fork of the test repository.
-2. Add the secrets required by the `ASF Release Candidate` step to your test repository.
-The following secrets are required:

-   - DAFFODIL_GPG_SECRET_KEY (any private key without a passphrase)
-   - DAFFODIL_SVN_DEV_USERNAME
-   - DAFFODIL_SVN_DEV_PASSWORD,
-   - NEXUS_STAGE_DEPLOYER_USER
-   - NEXUS_STAGE_DEPLOYER_PW

-   The other secrets should be set to non-empty dummy values and not actual usernames/passwords.
-They will not be used.
-3. Now you can generate a release by going to the Actions tab of your test fork, and selecting the workflow that uses the release-candidate action.
+2. Now you can generate a release by going to the Actions tab of your test fork, and selecting the workflow that uses the release-candidate action.
     Click the `Run workflow` button, and select the branch you just pushed to.
-4. Once the run is complete, you can download the release from the `Artifacts` tab under `Summary`.
+3. Once the run is complete, you can download the release from the `Artifacts` tab under `Summary`.
 After downloading the release, extract it.

 If you want to validate things with the check-release container, follow its steps